webdigga/7-skills-tutoring/src/articles/profile.md

   - article
 ---
 <img src="/_includes/static/img/profile.avif" alt="Photo of Michael Carragher" title="Photo of Michael Carragher" class="Right" width="600px" height="450px" loading="lazy"/>

+## Supporting students in realising their full potential

 *I aim to ensure all my students secure the best possible exam grades.
 Every tutee receives customised tuition to meet their specific learning needs and for the course syllabus they are studying.*